 The caterpillar feeds on bindweed and can grow up to 100 mm long.

-The Death's head hawkmoth, Acherontia atropos, is the largest British hawkmoth, with a wing span of up to 15 cm, front wing length 5.2 - 6.0 cm.
+Above and below is the Death's head hawkmoth, Acherontia atropos adult and pupa, is the largest British hawkmoth, with a wing span of up to 15 cm, front wing length 5.2 - 6.0 cm.
 A skull pattern in the hairs of the thorax and a yellow banded abdomen.
 The adults are usually immigrants from the continent and arrive in the autumn, but are unable to overwinter.
 The adults can make a mouse-like squeaking sound by expelling air through their proboscis past a structure that vibrates like a saxophone reed.
 Adults usually fly from August to October, but they can be seen earlier.
 Lepidopterists can also buy eggs to rear in captivity.
 Eggs are laid on potato plants, but in captivity they can be reared on privet.
 Usually they are restricted to the south east of England.